-For more, read the TDC’s announcement about this award, which he received July 18, 2017 at The Cooper Union in New York City at the 2017 awards night for the Type Directors Club annual typography competition.
-Watch the video of the entire event and the presentation of this award to Dr. Unger here, or watch the short video created by Strange Attractors Design in Rotterdam to summarize Dr. Unger’s importance to the type community.
+Unger received the TDC Medal on July 18, 2017 at The Cooper Union in New York City at the 2017 awards night for the Type Directors Club annual typography competition.
+Watch the video of the entire event and the presentation of this award to Dr. Unger here.

 Watch the short video created by Strange Attractors Design in Rotterdam to summarize Dr. Unger’s importance to the type community, which was also shown at the event.